 Advice about shopping for your home loan

-The Consumer Financial Protection Bureau of the U.S. government issues a large booklet called a Homebuyer’s Guide that lenders must give to borrowers.
-While it explains the process of getting and closing a mortgage to buy a home, it’s not the easiest document to read and digest.
-To help you understand the complex processes described in the booklet, the important information from that document is listed below.
+The Consumer Financial Protection Bureau of the U.S. government issues an extensive booklet called a Homebuyer’s Guide that lenders must give to borrowers.
+While it explains the process of getting and closing a mortgage to buy a home, it’s not the most straightforward document to read and digest.
+To help you understand the complex processes described in the booklet, the vital information from that document is listed below.

 The Home Buying Process

 Many people think you find your house before you get approved for your loan.
 Traditionally, that’s how it’s been done, and that’s how the Homebuyer’s Guide outlines it.
 But it’s not the most thoughtful way to go about it.

 Below are 11 more productive steps to buy a house:

 1. Decide you are ready to buy a home.
 Whether it’s your first home, a second home, or an investment property, weigh the pros and cons, and then decide what you’re looking for.